Updated May 2019

-Today, Horizon Air maintains an operational fleet of 52 Bombardier Q400 aircraft with an average age of 11 years.
-In 2016, the airline announced the purchase of 33 Embraer E175 aircraft, and have taken delivery of 10 E175s over the last year.
+Today, Horizon Air maintains an operational fleet of 35 Bombardier Q400 aircraft with an average age of 11.4 years.
+In 2016, the airline announced the purchase of 33 Embraer E175 aircraft, and have taken delivery of 26 E175s over the last three years.

-Horizon serves 45 cities in Alaska, California, Colorado, Idaho, Montana, Oregon, Utah, Washington, and Alberta and British Columbia (Canada).
+Horizon serves 56 cities in Arizona, California, Colorado, Idaho, Kansas, Minnesota, Missouri, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington, and Alberta and British Columbia (Canada).

 The regional airline has a general office in Seattle and a primary maintenance base in Portland, Oregon, with additional maintenance facilities in Boise, Idaho; Seattle; Medford, Oregon; Redmond/Bend, Oregon and Spokane, Washington.